kps333/eScreen-beta/README.md

 </p>

 # eScreen-beta
+eScreen is a sequence-sensitive model built upon the Striped Hyena2 architecture designed to learn interpretable regulatory context model from CRISPR perturbation experiment.
+Using the results of CRISPR perturbation experiment analysis and information about transcriptional factor motif, eScreen learns functional regulatory syntax and predicts regulatory activity of cis-regulatory elements.
-A sequence-sensitive model built upon the Striped Hyena2 architecture.<br>This repository contains the official implementation of the model described in our paper:<br>Decoding the functional regulatory syntax at single-nucleotide resolution through deep learning and genome-scale perturbation
+<br>This repository contains the official implementation of the model described in our paper:<br>Decoding the functional regulatory syntax at single-nucleotide resolution through deep learning and genome-scale perturbation.
-<br>For more details read our manuscript.
+<br>For more details read our manuscript or access our [web site](escreen.huanglabxmu.com).

 ## Table of Contents
 - [eScreen](#eScreen-beta)